replicate/keepsake/python/README.md

 ## Release package

+1. Update the version string in `setup.py` and `../cli/raw-assets/Dockerfile`.
+2. Commit this change ("Release x.y.z")
-This will build a tarball of the current version push it to `gs://replicate-python-dev/`
+3. Run this, which will build a tarball of the current version push it to `gs://replicate-python-dev/`:

         $ make release

-If you've updated the version string in `setup.py` you need to update the version in `../cli/raw-assets/Dockerfile`.

 ## Format source code